 This is WORRISOME WILF, the little boy with the BIZARRE imagination.
 Created by Martin Gordon and myself, his series of funny adventures for younger readers begins with BEASTLY BEDTIME.
 This hugely exciting project will be launching on Kickstarter in Spring 2013.
 You can find out all about the world of Wilf on his very own website or visit his Facebook page for regular updates.
 Wilf is also on twitter @worriwilf Come and say hello and join in the fun!

 Let’s face it, we’ve often wondered who’d win in a scrap between Judge Dredd and Bergerac.
 And now I can tell you!
 Click on the link to watch these two legends slug it out on the FIGHT!
 FIGHT!
-FIGHT! blog
+FIGHT! blog.
+Drokked-up daftery written by me.

 Back in the 1970s, before the likes of Action and 2000AD bazooka-ed the British comics-reading consciousness for good, there was a popular weekly that didn’t concern itself with anarchic violence and future shocks.
 Instead, it peddled a formulaic but successful blend of sports-related adventure strips, gags, posters, quizzes and facts.
 That comic was Tiger (what a name!) and my pre-Dredd love affair with it began when my Nan’s neighbour gave me an enormous pile of them one summer when I was about 7.
 As Nemesis the Warlock and the ABC Warriors did later, Tiger strips like Skid Solo and Martin’s Marvellous Mini added a turbo-boosted charge somewhat lacking in current reading like The Beano, Buster and TV Comic.